erdemyavuzceltek/deneme/README.md

 # VerdiCarbon

-## Project Description
-VerdiCarbon is a decentralized carbon credit wallet and trading platform built on the Stellar blockchain.
-It allows users to securely buy, sell, transfer, and burn carbon credits using a digital wallet.
-The system tracks user balances, maintains transaction history, and ensures that operations are only possible when wallets are unlocked.
-Through an efficient and transparent design, VerdiCarbon makes carbon offset participation accessible and traceable for everyone.

-## Vision Statement
-VerdiCarbon aims to democratize the carbon credit ecosystem by leveraging blockchain technology for transparency, accessibility, and accountability.
-With VerdiCarbon, individuals and organizations can manage carbon credits easily while contributing to the global fight against climate change.
-By simplifying carbon credit trading and integrating robust wallet security features, we envision a greener, more responsible digital economy.

-## Software Development Plan
-1. **Smart Contract Core Design**
-   - Implement Wallet struct with fields: `balance`, `carbon_credit`, `history`, and `isLocked`.
-   - Develop core functions:
-     - `mint`, `burn`, `transfer`, `buyCarbonCredit`, `sellCarbonCredit`, `lockWallet`, `unlockWallet`.
-     - Each function manages balance, credit logic, and wallet lock state.

-2. **Error Handling & Logging**
-   - Use Rust `Result` enums to return success or failure.
-   - Append formatted messages to the `history` vector for audit trails.

-3. **Business Logic Enforcement**
-   - Ensure wallets must be unlocked to operate.
-   - Require sufficient credit or balance for buy/sell/transfer.

-4. **Frontend Interface**
-   - Use React + TypeScript with Tabs for Buy, Sell, Burn functionality.
-   - Disable inputs when wallet is locked.
-   - Display real-time feedback and history.

-5. **Integration with Stellar**
-   - Compile Rust smart contract to be deployed on Stellar via Anchor.
-   - Connect front-end to on-chain wallet logic.

-6. **Deployment**
-   - Deploy smart contracts to Stellar testnet.
-   - Host frontend on Vercel or Netlify.

-## Personal Story Summary
-We, Erdem Yavuz Çeltek and Aral Özokçular(@araloz), are committed to addressing environmental issues with cutting-edge technology.
-With VerdiCarbon, we aim to merge climate consciousness with blockchain innovation to make sustainability actionable, transparent, and efficient for all.
+## 🌱 Project Overview

+**VerdiCarbon** is a decentralized application (dApp) that facilitates the management and exchange of carbon credits using blockchain technology.
+Built on the **Stellar** network and written in **Rust**, the platform enables users to securely **mint, transfer, buy, sell, and burn** carbon credits through a digital wallet system.
+The platform ensures that all transactions are traceable, wallets are secure, and operations are only executed when explicitly authorized by the user.

+With a focus on environmental impact and technological integrity, VerdiCarbon promotes transparency, user empowerment, and meaningful participation in the global carbon offset market.

+---

+## 🌍 Vision Statement

+At **VerdiCarbon**, we believe that combating climate change requires open and accessible tools.
+Our mission is to **democratize carbon offsetting** by integrating blockchain’s transparency and decentralization into a user-friendly platform.
+We want to empower individuals, businesses, and organizations to participate in **climate-positive actions** by making carbon credit trading:

+- Easy to use,
+- Secure and auditable,
+- Environmentally impactful,
+- Economically scalable.

+Through our platform, users can not only track and manage their carbon credits but also become part of a larger ecosystem that values accountability and environmental stewardship.

+---

+## 🛠️ Software Development Plan

+### 1. Smart Contract Design (Rust + Stellar)

+- Define a `Wallet` structure with:
+  - `balance`: native token amount
+  - `carbon_credit`: current carbon credit holdings
+  - `history`: transaction logs
+  - `isLocked`: flag indicating if the wallet is locked

+- Core Smart Contract Functions:
+  - `mint(amount)`: Create new carbon credits
+  - `burn(amount)`: Destroy credits to offset carbon
+  - `transfer(to, amount)`: Send credits to another wallet
+  - `buyCarbonCredit(amount)`: Purchase credits using balance
+  - `sellCarbonCredit(amount)`: Convert credits to balance
+  - `lockWallet() / unlockWallet(password)`: Prevent unauthorized operations

+### 2. Error Handling & Logging

+- Implement error safety using `Result<T, E>` types in Rust.
+- Maintain a transaction history log by appending human-readable records to the `history` vector.

+### 3. Core Business Rules

+- All wallet operations require the wallet to be **unlocked**.
+- Enforce checks for:
+  - Sufficient balance during purchase
+  - Sufficient credits during sale/transfer

+### 4. Frontend Interface (React + TypeScript)

+- Modular tabbed interface for:
+  - **Buy**
+  - **Sell**
+  - **Burn**
+- Dynamic feedback for operations (success, error)
+- Disable all actions if the wallet is locked
+- Show real-time transaction history

+### 5. Stellar Blockchain Integration

+- Use Anchor framework to compile and deploy Rust smart contracts to the **Stellar testnet**
+- Integrate wallet interactions via Stellar’s SDK into the frontend
+- Optionally include federated identity and on-chain account abstraction

+### 6. Deployment

+- Smart contracts deployed to **Stellar testnet**
+- Web frontend hosted via **Vercel** or **Netlify**

+---

+## 👨‍💻 Team & Story

+**Developed by:**
+- *Erdem Yavuz Çeltek*
+- *Aral Özokçular*

+We are two tech enthusiasts with a passion for sustainability and emerging technologies.
+VerdiCarbon is our contribution to bridging the gap between climate responsibility and decentralized finance.
+Through this project, we hope to inspire responsible innovation and promote positive environmental change.

+---

+## 📎 Additional Information

+If you’d like us to include:
+- API documentation,
+- Smart contract `.rs` files,
+- Screenshots or UI diagrams,
+- User stories or testing scenarios,

+just send them my way, and I’ll update the `README.md` accordingly!